 - Do you have the skill set in your team?

 - What’s the time frame?

-That’s all folks.
-If you’ve used any of these methods please do let us know your opinions in the comments below!
+That’s all, folks.
+If you’ve used any of these methods, please let us know your opinions in the comments below!